Oracle Exadata Database Machine hardware and software are hardened.

 The following trusted keys are stored in UEFI NVRAM variables:

-Database (DB)—Signature database that contains well-known keys.
-Only binaries that can be verified against the DB are executed by the BIOS.
+Database (DB) - Signature database that contains well-known keys.
+Only binaries that can be verified against the DB are run by the BIOS.

-Forbidden Database (DBX)—Keys that are blacklisted.
+Forbidden Database (DBX) - Keys that are blocked.
 Attempting to load an object with a key that matches an entry in the DBX will be denied.
 This is a list of keys that are bad.

 Machine Owner Key (MOK) - User added keys for kernel modules you want to install.